Jawadh-Salih/aca_lab3/README.md

 | -n N     | will change dimensions of the **square matrices      |
 | -s       | will run the SSE version                           |

-> * ** In matrix matrix multiplication test second matrix column size is hardcoded as 200, change `#define COLUMNS 200` in main.c to change it
+* ** In matrix matrix multiplication test second matrix column size is hardcoded as 200, change `#define COLUMNS 200` in main.c to change it
-> * make sure all the dimensions are multiple of 4, since we have assumed it on loop unrolling and
-    no checkings are done in runtime to avoid program crash due bad inputs
+* make sure all the dimensions are **multiple of 4**, since we have assumed it on loop unrolling and no checkings are done in runtime to avoid program crash due to bad inputs

 ###Building the Project
 Create a folder inside the project. `eg : build`.
 Then within the folder